The history of microfinance in Nepal is relatively new and the government's

 growth.
 Another intervention of INAFI is research and

-documentation of issue-based case studies and the dissemination
+documentation of issue-based case studies and the

-and Communication is also another main
+finance.
+Advocacy and Communication is also another main

 activity of INAFI Nepal.
 INAFI Nepal is facilitating and

 order to lobby and advocate policy changes in microfinance

 institutions.
 Since member organizations of INAFI may need to

 improve their delivery of services to the community, member

 service has become an important intervention to formulate a

 standard policy to change present practices.
 Product

 development is another intervention that intends to make

-member organizations able to design/develop
+member organizations able to design/develop appropriate

-services are possible only when microfinance institutions manage
+possible only when microfinance institutions manage their

-to reach a significant number of the poor people.
+reach a significant number of the poor people.
 Building

 sustainable financial systems for the poor means building sound